rhjensen79/robert-jensen.dk/content/posts/2021-install-loginsight-agent-using-saltstack/index.md

     {% endif %}
 ````

-I then copy the correct binary to the correct path on the minon.
+Then I copy the correct binary to the on the minon, and rename it.

 ```
   cmd.run: